hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 * `url` - (Required) Specifies the url of the webhook where the Event Subscription will receive events.

+* `base_url` - (Computed) The base url of the webhook where the Event Subscription will receive events.

 * `max_events_per_batch` - (Optional) Maximum number of events per batch.

 * `preferred_batch_size_in_kilobytes` - (Optional) Preferred batch size in Kilobytes.